Skip to Main Content

 Notes

-• Series titles are optional, but can be very helpful for the reader to see that a book belongs to a series.
+• Series titles are optional, but can be helpful for the reader to see that a book belongs to a series.
+Include volume number if there is one.

 Footnotes